Information For Authors

 Wiley-Blackwell, Chichester, UK, 2012, 737 pp.

 8.3.
-Note the page number of any quotation from the book in brackets after the quotation (p.
+Note the page number of each quote from the book in parentheses after the quote (p.
 45).

 8.4.
-In the case of reviews of books written in other language than English, quotations must be translated into English and placed in quotation marks, followed by the page number from which the quotation has been taken, written in brackets.
+In the case of reviews of books written in languages other than English, quotations must be translated into English and placed in quotation marks, followed by the page number from which the quotation is taken in parentheses.

 8.5.
-In the main body of the review, bibliographical references to other works must be written in brackets, detailing the following elements, in this order and separated by commas: author (if not the same as the author of the reviewed book), full title of the work, place, publishers' name, and year of publication.
+In the body of the review, bibliographic references to other works must be placed in parentheses and include the following, in this order and separated by commas: author (if different from the author of the book being reviewed), full title of the work, location, publisher, and year of publication.

 Examples: